 5. Choose decor that doesn't take up space

 Most sheds are on the smaller side, so huge furniture and decor pieces can make things feel claustrophobic.
 That includes your lighting fixtures – instead of that oversized floor lamp, try LED strips for the most compact light possible.
-The BlissGlow is a great example: This LED strip shines in up to 12 colors at once, and you can control it from your phone.
 Just peel off the adhesive backing, then stick it right onto your desk or along your ceiling edges.
 The soft, multicolor glow can invite you in – and keep you grounded as you hit your stride.

 6. Set up a faux fireplace

 Adding a faux fireplace into your shed can give it a familiar, familial appeal that can inspire creativity and comfort.
 It’s an easy she shed tweak too – just set up an array of electric candles to transform your ordinary shed into a cozier space.
 You’ll set just the right mood without taking up precious space in a small place.